-Namola, the free emergency safety app supported by Dialdirect, encourages South Africans to be proactive in their safety by downloading and testing Namola.
-Dialdirect also offers the following advice, should you find yourself in an emergency situation.
+Dialdirect Namola, the free emergency app supported by Dialdirect, encourages South Africans to be proactive in their safety by downloading and testing the app.
+They also offer the following advice, should you find yourself in an emergency situation

 Namola is on your smartphone.
 This may sound obvious, but in an emergency, panic can take over.
 Regularly test your Namola app and put it on your home screen so it is easily accessible in an emergency.

 Panic may set in.
 Remain calm.
 Although emergencies require rapid action, the most important factor in effectively handling the situation is to keep calm.
 If you find yourself becoming confused or anxious, stop what you’re doing.
 Take a deep breath.
 Reassure yourself that you can handle the situation.

 You may need additional help.
 No matter your emergency, use your Namola app for emergency assistance.
 After you request assistance through Namola, one of Namola’s dedicated Operators will call and confirm your emergency and coordinate the right help for you.
 Remember you need to answer your phone or communicate with the Response Operator through Namola’s in-app chat feature.